trevorhreed/timeoff/README.md

  2. Open a command prompt in the root directory of the project
  3. Execute the following command: "java -jar target/timeoff-0.1.0.jar"
  4. Open a browser and navigate to "localhost:9090/"

+## Note
+ * The authentication and storage persistence are in-memory only.
+Restarting the jar process will reset the database.